CASEP at Northeastern

 CASEP begins in the first year of study at Northeastern.
 It combines general education courses and early field experiences with discussion and feedback about teaching.
 Students take general education courses that count toward any degree at Northeastern.
 So even if you decide not to become a teacher, CASEP’s coursework will allow you to pursue other academic paths.

 - Benefit from specially-designated general education courses in their first and second years at Northeastern

 - Become part of a cohort, or group, of like-minded students interested in the possibility of becoming teachers

 - Take courses that are content linked and/or co-taught by faculty

-- Conduct K-12 classroom observations in their first year of coursework
+- Conduct K-12 classroom observations in their second year of coursework

 - Receive priority registration with a designated advisor